omrip500/EscapeRacerUpgraded/README.md

 - **moveCallback Interface**: Defines the methods for handling movement detection.
 - **moveDetector Utility**: Detects device movements to the left or right using the sensor.
 - **SoundPlayer Utility**: Manages the sound effects within the game.
 - **HighScoreActivity**: Displays the high scores and allows the player to view the map location where each score was set.
+This activity includes two fragments:
+  - **MapFragment**: Responsible for displaying the map.
+  - **HighScoresFragment**: Responsible for displaying the high scores.

 Thank you for playing EscapeRacer!
 We hope you enjoy the game as much as we enjoyed creating it.